Osaka in 1 Day

 View from Osaka Castle

-We descend to ground level via the stairs.
-Each floor has displays relating to the history of the castle, displays of samurai armour etc. My favourite is the collection of hologram dioramas telling the stories of famous battles.
+Then we begin our descent to ground level via the stairs.
+Each floor has displays relating to the history of the castle; displays of samurai armour etc. My favourite is the collection of hologram dioramas telling the stories of famous battles.

-The castle is open daily from 9am until at least 5 pm (later during peak times).
-Visiting the grounds is free, with a Y600 fee to enter the castle.
+The castle is open daily from 9 am until at least 5 pm (later during peak times).
+Visiting the grounds is free, with a Y1200 fee (around £6) to enter the castle.

 Osaka Castle Park

-From the castle, we have another very long walk through the park to the station to continue to Japan’s second tallest building.
+From the castle, we have another very long walk through Osaka Castle Park to the station to continue to Japan’s second tallest building.
 Instead of retracing our steps, we walk on through the park to Morinomiya Station, which is also on the Loop Line.

 Osaka Castle Moat